Courts Reject Overbroad Compulsory NJ/NY Disclosure Laws

 The court concluded there was no “substantial relation between the disclosure requirement and a sufficiently important governmental interest” because it was patently overbroad.
 The court cited three main reasons.
 First, the law required disclosure of donors for merely “political information,” even “purely factual information” about public officials and their votes in office, such as a “scorecard” informing citizens how a public official voted.
 Second, it applied to communications over virtually all possible media.
 Third, it applied to activities from January 1 through election day in November.

 The Supreme Court’s seminal decision in Buckley v.
 Valeo (1976) figured centrally in each decision.
 Specifically, the courts observed the critical line Buckley drew between election advocacy versus issue advocacy.
-Another common thread was application of a muscular “exacting scrutiny” standard of review that came closer to strict scrutiny than the rational basis review that other courts recently have applied.
+Another common thread was application of a muscular “exacting scrutiny” standard of review that came closer to “strict scrutiny” than the “rational basis” review that other courts recently have applied.
 Applying these principles, the federal courts in New York and New Jersey found facial infirmities with the state laws.
-The New York and New Jersey rulings are likely to be appealed to the Second and Third Circuits, respectively, which have tended to be more deferential to government compelled disclosure.
+The New York and New Jersey rulings are likely to be appealed to the Second and Third Circuits, respectively, which have tended to be more deferential to government compelled disclosure requirements.